JohnSnowLabs/johnsnowlabs/en/licensed_annotator_entries/DeIdentification.md

 If False, the year will be modified along with the month and day.
 Default: False.

+- `keepMonth` : Whether to keep the month intact when obfuscating date entities.
+If True, the month will remain unchanged during the obfuscation process.
+If False, the month will be modified along with the year and day.
+Default: False.

 To create a configured DeIdentificationModel, please see the example of DeIdentification.
 {%- endcapture -%}